Queensland Road Danger Map Roche Legal

 Crashes on Bruce Hwy

-13 crash black spots along Bruce Hwy in the Fraser Coast Region area over the last 10 years, ranked by the number of people injured.
+12 crash black spots along Bruce Hwy in the Fraser Coast Region area over the last 10 years, ranked by a severity score that weights deaths and serious injuries above minor ones.

 76